 Discussion boards are collaborative learning experiences.
 Therefore, the candidate is required to provide a thread in response to the provided prompt for each forum.
 In forum 1, the initial thread must be 400 words, demonstrate course-related knowledge, and contain a minimum of one citation in current APA format to support assertions.
 In addition to the thread, the candidate is required to reply to 2 other classmates’ threads.
 Each reply must be 200 words, demonstrate course-related knowledge, and contain a minimum of one citation in current APA format to support assertions.
-(MLO: B, C, D)
+(CLO: B, C, D)

 Individualized Education Program (IEP)

 This is a three-part assignment that involves (a) drafting IEP goals and associated accommodations given a student’s Present Levels of Academic Achievement and Functional Performance (PLAAFP), (b) developing the IEP, and (c) reflecting on the development of an IEP and IEP meetings for a student with a disability.
-(MLO: B, C)
+(CLO: B, C)

 - Part I: Goals & Accommodations